id5io/id5-api.js/README.md

 # API Process Flow
-Below is an example flow diagram of how the API interacts with the CMP and other vendor tags.
+Below is an example flow diagram of how the ID5 API interacts with your CMP and other vendor tags.

 ![Universal ID Diagram](universal-id-flow.png)